amosdudley/weblog/_posts/2016-08-15-Camerapost.md

 [Photo tests]

-Some photos through the printed lens, attached to an Olympus digital camera.

-3D files
+//Link to pinshape 3D files

 Here are the 3D files, if you have a Form 2 printer and want to make your own.